dlove-1195/Legend-of-Zelda-2D/README.md

-# CSE-3902 Zelda Game Sprint 3
+# CSE-3902 Zelda Game Sprint 4
 ## Current future

-##### Link has initial blood of 12 lives once the game is began.
-The various enemies will cause Link to drop his blood differenly.
-Link can pick up many items where each of them has functionality.
+##### Link has initial 12 blood drops once the game is began.
+The various enemies cause Link to drop his blood differenly.
+Link can pick up items where each of them has functionality.
 * Heart: Link gains one drop of blood
 * Key: Link can use it to open the door
 * Clock: freeze all moving objects in all the rooms